📓 Blog Post 22 – “Investing 101 (For People Who Still Think Savings Means ‘Under the Pillow’)”

 Save 3–6 months’ expenses.

-Pay off high-interest debt (credit cards are the devil in a suit). 🕴️💳
+Pay off high-interest debt (credit cards are the devils in a suit). 🕴️💳

 Learn to live on less than you earn.